The fusion of chess and boxing into the new sport of chessboxing constantly brings new experiences for coaches, athletes and spectators.

 19:50-21:20: Boxing training with Ole - fitness, technique and endurance for all.

-18:00-19:30: Chess boxing training with Eduardo and Alina/Arik - Chess theory and tactics plus boxing technique and strength training - Ideal for a trial training.
+18:00-19:30: Chess boxing training with Robert and Alina/Arik - Chess theory and tactics plus boxing technique and strength training - Ideal for a trial training.

 Afterwards, you can continue training with your own boxing gloves without a trainer.